 Carnegie Academy for the Scholarship of Teaching and Learning

-The Association of American Geographers (AAG) was selected by the Carnegie Foundation in 2006 to participate in the Carnegie Academy for the Scholarship of Teaching and Learning (CASTL) Leadership program.
+The American Association of Geographers (AAG) was selected by the Carnegie Foundation in 2006 to participate in the Carnegie Academy for the Scholarship of Teaching and Learning (CASTL) Leadership program.

 Between 2006-2009, the AAG collaborated with Carnegie and several institutions on efforts to develop and disseminate resources for improving the pedagogical knowledge and training of graduate students.
 The participating institutions under the Graduate Education theme are Central European University, CIRTL Network, Howard University, Michigan State University, Rutgers University, and University College Cork.
 Team members for the AAG included Michael Solem (Lead), Beth Schlemper, Teresa Dawson, Kenneth Foote, and Mick Healey.